 Stem cell therapy consisting of injections into the damaged discs between the vertebrae of the spine can reduce inflammation and secrete factors that help rebuild damaged tissue.

 Existing treatments for back pain often fail or are only minimally effective.
 Stem cell therapy for spines has received growing attention recently as patients consume increasing quantities of narcotics to help to manage their pain.
 The rate of addiction among patients seeking pain relief from chronic back pain is rising at an alarming rate, generating increased interest in finding alternative treatment options.

 Traditional methods of back pain treatment:

 - Heat or cold to the sore area

 - Fusion surgery

 Not all back problems are responsive to regenerative therapy.
-There are, however, various cases where the issue can be successfully resolved with stem cell therapy.
+There are, however, many patients that have experienced significant resolution of their symptoms.
 Many individuals suffering with bulging or herniated discs respond well to stem cell therapy.
-Successful stem cell therapy has the ability to regenerate and repair the disc and promote long term spine health.
+Successful stem cell therapy has reduced the inflammation in the back and spine associated with degenerative changes of arthritis and other causes and improved the patient’s situation.
 We will evaluate all facets of your case before providing a custom treatment plan.

 Commonly Treated Lower Back Conditions:

 - Bulging disc